-The Company has incurred recurring losses and negative cash flows from operations since its inception and has an accumulated deficit of \$479,096,425 as of December 31, 2023.
-As of December 31, 2023, the Company had \$37,666,716 of principal, accrued interest and exit fees due under an unsecured convertible promissory note issued in December 2022 (the "December 2022 Note"), maturing on April 1, 2024.
-As a result, there is substantial doubt about the Company's ability to continue as a going concern.
+The Company has incurred recurring losses and negative cash flows from operations since its inception and has an accumulated deficit of \$593,385,368 as of March 31, 2024, which raises substantial doubt about the Company's ability to continue as a going concern.
 The accompanying unaudited interim consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
 The unaudited interim consolidated financial statements do not include any adjustments related to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might result from the outcome of this uncertainty.